 The selected vertex will be duplicated.
 Duplicate vertices can be used to turn off the border style for part of the area feature, so there is also a prompt to specify whether to turn of drawing at the duplicated segment.

 For example, when drawing a shoreline from a large water body made up of multiple area features, duplicate vertices at the start of the shoreline can turn on border drawing, then a duplicate vertex at the segment abutting the other pieces of the lake along the shore, can turn off the border drawing, so there are no lines intersecting the water body.

-Right-clicking anywhere in the Feature Vertex List will also provide the option:
+Right-clicking in the Feature Vertex List for a line will also provide the options:

 Display Times as UTC Rather than Local